 Model Spectrum

 STACIE supports three models for fitting the low-frequency part of the power spectrum.
-In both models, the value at zero frequency corresponds to the autocorrelation integral.
+In all models, the value at zero frequency corresponds to the autocorrelation integral.

 1. The ExpPolyModel is the most general; it is an exponential function of a linear combination of simple monomials of the frequency.
 You can specify the degrees of the monomials, and typically a low degree works fine: